 We are a national civil rights law firm, with a litigation practice focused on combating discrimination and obtaining equity, including in the areas of housing, lending, employment, public accommodations, education, and police accountability.
 Our practice includes individual and class action lawsuits on behalf of plaintiffs who have experienced discrimination and harassment on the basis of race, national origin, color, religion, sex (including sexual orientation and gender identity), disability, age, familial status, and source of income.
 The firm also provides legal counsel to progressive financial institutions, Internet-based companies, housing providers, local governments, and nonprofits wishing to be industry leaders on civil rights compliance.
 We conduct internal investigations and provide counseling regarding consumer protection, privacy, lending, employment, whistleblower, and federal regulatory matters.
 Our practice also includes analysis and strategy regarding public policy issues and proposed legislation affecting civil rights.

-Paralegals are an integral part of both the litigation and compliance practice groups at Relman, Dane & Colfax.
-They interview individuals seeking representation from the firm; conduct factual investigations; review client and discovery documents; assist in preparation of legal briefs, client presentations, and preparation for trials; analyze statistical data to assess disparate impact; communicate with clients and witnesses; and conduct various administrative tasks.
+Paralegals are an integral part of both the civil rights litigation and counseling practice groups at the firm.
+They interview individuals seeking legal representation; conduct factual investigations; review client and discovery documents; assist in preparation of legal briefs, client presentations, and preparation for trials; analyze statistical data to assess disparate racial impact; communicate with clients and witnesses; and conduct various administrative tasks.
 Paralegals have opportunities to attend strategy sessions, client meetings, depositions, hearings, and trials.

-Relman, Dane & Colfax also provides reasonable accommodations for applicants and employees with disabilities.
-Any applicant who needs an accommodation in the application process should contact firstname.lastname@example.org or call Dana Melnik at (202) 728-1888.
+Relman Colfax also provides reasonable accommodations for applicants and employees with disabilities.
+Any applicant who needs an accommodation in the application process should email firstname.lastname@example.org or call Dana Melnik at (202) 728-1888.